 What is your design pet peeve?

 I don’t like when people copy each other; there’s really no need for it.
 At the end of the day, I think people get too heavily influenced by what they see, and they get influenced by design that’s happening right now and will not last long.
 It doesn’t have the look of something that’s going to endure for more than a decade.
 I don’t really care if I’m considered to be really ‘in’ or a top designer, I’m not hyped up and it’s never what I wanted.
-I plod along in my way and I know I’m creating my history, which maybe in 50 years time some students will look back at, like I did when I was in my teens, and that will be my joy.
+I plod along in my way and I know I’m creating my history.
+Maybe, in 50 years' time, some students will look back at my work they way I looked at other designer's work when I was in my teens, and that will be my joy.

 2-4 King Street, SW1Y, francissultana.com